-This study develops a quantitative analysis of the impact of the Canada-United States-Mexico Agreement (CUSMA), as signed on 30 November 2018.
-The CUSMA represents a major overhaul of the now-dated 1994 North American Free Trade Agreement (NAFTA) and is based largely on the Trans-Pacific Partnership (TPP) text, signed in 2016, from which the Trump administration withdrew in January 2017.
+This study updates the quantitative analysis of the impact of the Canada-United States-Mexico Agreement (CUSMA), which was originally agreed on November 30, 2018, as amended by the Protocol of Amendment signed in Mexico City on December 10, 2019.

+The CUSMA represents a major overhaul of the now-dated 1994 North American Free Trade Agreement (NAFTA).
+However, it is unusual in that it has little traditional tariff liberalization, introducing only minor changes to market access compared to the NAFTA, while at the same time, introducing a number of features that promise to be more restrictive of trade.

-The CUSMA is unusual in that it has little traditional tariff liberalization, introducing only minor changes to market access compared to the NAFTA, while, at the same time, introducing a number of features that promise to be more restrictive of trade.
-In particular, it introduces more restrictive rules of origin (ROOs) for accessing the CUSMA's preferential zero tariffs; increases uncertainty about future market access by weakening the institutional framework of the NAFTA through a sunset clause, which in effect raises non-tariff barriers (NTBs) for services and investment; and only marginally improves the border regime for goods entering Canada and Mexico, while making the border thicker for goods entering the United States.
-In general, it seeks to shifts the net benefits of the NAFTA towards the United States, rather than seeking a win-win outcome; and, in particular, it seeks to repatriate industrial activity for the United States based on the Trump administration's linking of reindustrialization with national security.
+In particular, it introduces more restrictive rules of origin (ROOs) for accessing the CUSMA's preferential zero tariffs1 and increases uncertainty about future market access by weakening the institutional framework of the NAFTA, which in effect effectively raises non-tariff barriers for services and investment.
+Its modernizing elements, meanwhile, are based largely on the Trans-Pacific Partnership (TPP) text, signed in 2016 and from which the Trump administration withdrew in January 2017, but which Canada and Mexico for the most part implemented as part of the Comprehensive and Progressive Agreement on Trans-Pacific Partnership (CPTPP).
+Accordingly, the CUSMA only marginally improves the border regime for goods entering Canada and Mexico, while certain features promise to make the border thicker for goods entering the United States.

+In general, the CUSMA seeks to shifts the net benefits of the NAFTA towards the United States, rather than seeking a win-win outcome.
+In particular, it aims to repatriate industrial activity for the United States based on an identification by the Trump administration of re-industrialization with US national security.
+At the same time, it advances other US policy objectives, including by incorporating measures to cement the US lead in the digital economy, to constrain the ability of Canada to make use of the cultural exemption by raising the threat of tariff retaliation (Geist 2020), and to limit China's access to North American markets through free trade agreements (and by extension, Canada's and Mexico's access to the China market).

+The Protocol of Amendment has little impact at the macroeconomic level since the revisions were limited to making discrete interventions to introduce new measures to support the enforcement of the commitments on labour, clarifying the agreed environmental measures, rolling back the extension of patent protection for biologic drugs introduced in the original USMCA, and limiting the ability of the parties to block the formation of a panel in state-tostate dispute settlement.
+Only the change concerning biologic drugs had measurable commercial consequences.
+The changes introduced by the Protocol are aligned with Canada's interests in these regards, but controversial from Mexico's perspective because of the "facility-specific rapid response labour mechanism" and provisions for labour attachés in US diplomatic missions in Mexico to monitor violations (Gantz and Puig 2019).